MagorCS/rfid-attendance-sys/README.md

 # Test Update rfid in Sql.py
   Used to set RFID Cards in MySql.

-# LATEST: Test Rfid, Sql, Tkinter.py
+# Test Rfid, Sql, Tkinter.py
   Scan arduino serial, search in database, display in tkinter.

 # Test_Record_Tap_in_Sql.py